 Stadler’s mug shot from the arrest shows his left eye bruised and swollen shut, with bloody contusions on his forehead and over his right eye.

-The beating continued after Stadler was handcuffed, and he was unconscious when the K-9 officer released his dog, according to the suit against the three officers and the city.
+The beating continued after Stadler was handcuffed, and he was unconscious when K-9 John Devlin released his dog, Clancy, according to the suit against the three officers and the city.

 Stadler “suffered permanent physical disability from the beating and mauling, along with overwhelming emotional trauma,” the suit states.